semantic-developer/SemanticDeveloper/SemanticDeveloper/SemanticDeveloper/README.md

   - This is the same capability offered right after selecting a non‑repo folder.

 Notes
-- Operations are local and safe: no network is used except the optional `fetch` for “New Branch…”.
+- Operations are local unless a remote call is required (the optional `fetch` during “New Branch…”, the fast-forward fetch performed by “Get Latest”, and the push that runs after each commit).
+- Open your workspace at the root of the Git repository (the folder containing `.git/`) so the app can detect and enable Git features; selecting a subdirectory skips the Git UI.
-- Pull/push are not exposed in the UI.
-If desired, they can be added later.
+- Pull support is limited to fast-forwarding via **Get Latest**; pushing is still not exposed in the UI.
 - On some Linux distros, libgit2 may require additional native dependencies.
 If the Git library can’t load, the UI will hide Git actions and log a helpful message.

 ## Conversation & Protocol Behavior